FR

 What you’re actually designing for.

 Gyms are rarely used evenly throughout the day.
-Most commercial facilities are really designed around their busiest windows — weekday mornings, weekday evenings, and weekends late morning.
+Most commercial facilities are really designed around their busiest windows.

 As a rough planning assumption, peak occupancy often represents 10–20% of total members.
 The exact number depends on the business model, access hours, class schedule, location, and member demographics.